jkjean19/GraphingCalc/README.md

 # GraphingCalc
 A simple Python web app built with Flask that assists with performing math tasks.

-At this moment, it mainly focuses on key areas of single and multivariable calculus.
-However, there are plans being made to add other quantitative subjects, such as linear algebra and statistics.
+At this moment, it performs some key calculations for single and multivariable calculus.
+However, there are plans to add other quantitative subjects, such as linear algebra and statistics.
 <br>
 <br>